Predicting peak travel periods in late 2020 and 2021

 Larger travel brands that offer staycations as well as international travel are also competing for their share of the search interest in UK holidays.
 Lastminute.com has created a dedicated staycation landing page to compete for informational search queries, such as ‘staycation ideas’.

 Recognising what information consumers want now while also looking ahead to what they will want in the coming months will be key for travel brands.

-At Silverbean and AGY47, we work with leading travel brands across our organic search, paid search and affiliate marketing services.
+At Silverbean, we work with leading brands delivering our travel affiliate marketing services.
 To find out how we can support your brand in 2020 and beyond, contact us today.